Opportunities for Women in Allied Healthcare

 Judy Faulkner founded Epic, a healthcare software system that’s revolutionized the way database management functions.
 Under her watchful eye, she’s grown her business into a $1.5 billion industry.
 Jessica Grosset overhauled Mayo Clinic’s need for paper patient charts and records and saved the system over $40 million while inspiring countless medical centers to do the same.

 When it comes to healthcare, there’s always room for improvement.
-With more women entering the medical sector than ever, the shift from outdated schools of thought is inspiring new and improved technologies and strategies.
+And with more women entering the medical sector than ever before, the shift from outdated schools of thought continues to inspire new and improved technologies and strategies.

 Women Entering Allied Healthcare Have Picked the Right Time

 Between 2016 and 2060, the American senior population (65 years and older) is set to more than double from 46 million to 98 million.
-The need for qualified allied healthcare professionals will undoubtedly rise, and along with it, a sector that already has some of the most gender-balanced incomes in the United States will become even more balanced.
+The need for qualified allied healthcare professionals will undoubtedly rise, and along with it, a sector that already has some of the most gender-balanced incomes in the United States.
 With solid wages, benefits, and job growth, women in the entry-level allied healthcare sector can also expect strong job stability.

 To learn more about the job opportunities in the healthcare field, read Top-Paying Allied Health Careers!